 The right of use asset is initially recognised as the present value of the minimum lease payments.
-Subsequently, they are carried at cost less accumulated depreciation.
-Depreciation is calculated over the term of the lease using a straight line basis.
+Subsequently, it is carried at cost less accumulated depreciation.
+Depreciation is calculated over the term of the lease on a straight line basis.

 The right of use asset is derecognised when control over the use of the asset has ceased from the lessee.
 No impairment considerations were made for the right of use asset as the impact was unlikely to be significant.
-This is also because the asset is also not significant.
+This is because the asset is not significant.